Highlights of the Tour du Mont Blanc in Huts8 Days & 7 Nights 4.9 Read 13 reviews

 When To Go

 The season for the Tour du Mont Blanc runs from the start of July to mid September.
 Please note that public transport in the area in the shoulder month of September is limited.
 This means that certain 'short cut' options will not be at your disposal during this month.
 Those hiking in these months should be prepared to walk the full distances each day.
-In the itinerary description you will find the daily distances both with and without any possible short cuts.
+In the itinerary description, you will find the daily distances both with and without any possible short cuts.
 The last weekend of August sees Chamonix hosting the famous Ultra Tour du Mont Blanc race.
 We recommend avoiding the TMb at this time as the area is extremely busy and most accommodations full.
+The Plan Praz cable car runs until approximately the 16th of September (timetables are not yet available for 2020) If you are travelling when it is not running, you will need to descend from Planpraz to Chamonix on foot on Day 12 and reascend on foot on Day 13 (approx 900mascent/descent).

 Getting to the Start